Frequently Asked Questions

 Press the home button and left navigation key (at the same time) for 20 seconds.

 Press and hold the Power Button on the remote for 20 seconds.
-This discharges the remote and can fix minor electronic glitches.
+This discharges the remote and

 Release the button and re-insert the batteries, make sure to insert the batteries properly.
-Test the remote to see if it is working properly now.

-If the remote works, there was a glitch in the remote that was cleared when you discharged the remote.
-Reattach the battery cover and continue using your remote.
+If the remote works, there was a glitch in the remote that was cleared when you discharged

-If the remote does not work, continue troubleshooting by following the steps below.
-Since your remote uses Bluetooth to communicate with the TV there are a couple of tests to perform to see if your remote is not functioning.
+your remote uses Bluetooth to communicate with the TV there are a couple of tests to perform

 The Vu VOD Upscaler is a breakthrough technology to specifically enrich the video and audio playback for VOD (Video on Demand) content like Netflix, YouTube, Amazon Prime, and others.
 High-production VOD content is made with the latest in camera and VFX technology, but in most cases, viewers do not get optimum experience because of internet speed and quality constraints.
 Vu has developed proprietary upscaling technology that combines multiple advanced machine learning algorithms working in parallel with a state-of-the-art DSP (digital signal processor) to provide the best video/audio playback for VOD content.
 This gives high-end, cinema-quality playback for VOD content.